codemargaret/bali_refactor/README.md

 9. _Navigate to localhost:3000_

 ## Known Bugs
-_Cart does not refresh after adding or deleting items._
+* _Cart does not refresh after adding or deleting items._
+* _Can't hide product details after they are shown._

 ## Support and contact details
 _If you have questions, comments, or concerns, please contact [Margaret](codeberry1@gmail.com).
 Feel free to make a contribution to the code._